 Driving back to Leh today we visit Likir Village first.
 Located in Indus Valley it is believed to be among the oldest villages of India.
 The monastery of Likir is believed to have been in existence since 11th century.
 It belongs to the Yellow Hat Sect & is also known for the 75-feet statue of Buddha.
 From Likir we drive past Basgo Monastery where a visit to the monastery gives us further insight into Buddhist religion.
 Also known as Basgo or Bazgo Gompa, this place is approximately 40 km from Leh.
 Although the monastery was built for the Namgyal rulers in 1680, Bazgo itself was embedded in the early days of Ladakh and is frequently mentioned in The Ladakh Chronicles when it was a political and cultural center.
 The monastery is situated on top of the hill towering over the ruins of the ancient town and is noted for its Buddha statue and murals.
 In the 15th century, a palace was built in Basgo.

-Today, we drive back to Leh.
-En route we visit two major gompas or monasteries, Hemis and Thikse.
+Today, after breakfast, we visit two major gompas or monasteries, Hemis and Thikse.
 While Thikse Monastery belongs to Gelukpa order (Yellow hat), Hemis Monastery belongs to Drukpa order (Red hat).
 We first visit Thikse.
 Perched on top of a hill, Thiksey's red and white buildings can be seen from miles.
 A recently built temple within this complex contains a magnificent image of the Future Buddha.
 Next we visit Hemis Gompa that holds the distinction not only of being the biggest and the wealthiest monastery of Ladakh but also for very rich collection of ancient relics, the rare 17th century murals and the painted stone reliefs adorning the courtyard gallery, making it a true UNESCO World Heritage Site.

 Leh - Hundar (3300m)